On complexity of restricted fragments of Decision DNNF: -OBDD: inefficiency in terms of incidence treewidth and separations

-The first step of the approach is to define a fooling set of assignments.
+We first prove Theorems \ref{obddengine1}.
+For that purpose, we define a set $\mathcal{F}$ of assignments of $\psi(G)$ along with their $UB$ sets.
+Then we demonstrate that $\mathcal{F}$ is a fooling set and its size is exponential in $|M|$.
+The required lower bound will then immediately follow from Lemma \ref{lem:wobddmethod}.
 W.l.o.g. we assume existence of sets $U,W \subseteq V(G)$. such that $M$ is a matching between $U[1]$ and $W[2]$ and that each element of $U[1]$ is ordered by $\pi^*$ before each element of $W[2]$.
 We let $\pi_0$ be the prefix of $\pi^*$ whose last element is the last element of $U[1]$ in $\pi^*$.

-\begin{definition} An assignment ${\bf g}$ over $\pi_0$ is \emph{fooling} if it satisfies the following two conditions. \begin{enumerate} \item At least one variable of $U[1]$ is assigned with $0$ and at least two variables of $U[1]$ are assigned with $1$. \item All the variables of $\pi_0 \setminus U[1]$ are assigned with $1$. \end{enumerate} We denote by $\mathcal{F}$ the set of all fooling assignments. \end{definition}
+\begin{definition} We define $\mathcal{F}$ as the set of all assignments over $\pi_0$ satisfying the following two conditions. \begin{enumerate} \item At least one variable of $U[1]$ is assigned with $0$ and at least one variable of $U[1]$ is assigned with $1$. \item All the variables of $\pi_0 \setminus U[1]$ are assigned with $1$. \end{enumerate} \end{definition}

 \begin{example} Let $G$ be a matching consisting of three edges $\{u_1,w_1\},\{u_2,w_2\},\{u_3,w_3\}$ Let $\pi^*=(u_1[1],u_2[1],u_1[2],u_2[2],w_1[1],w_2[1],u_3[1],w_1[2],w_2[2],w_3[2], u_3[2],w_3[1])$ Let $M=\{\{u_1[1],w_1[2]\},\{u_2[1],w_2[2]\},\{u_3[1],w_3[2]\}$.
 In this specific case, $U=\{u_1[1],u_2[1],u_3[1]\}$ and $W=\{w_1[2],w_2[2],w_3[2]\}$.
 Further on $\pi_0=(u_1[1],u_2[1],u_1[2],u_2[2],w_1[1],w_2[1],u_3[1])$.
 Now, $\mathcal{F}$ consists of all the assignments that map all of $u_1[2],u_2[2],w_1[1],w_1[2]$ to $1$ and assign $u_1[1],u_2[1],u_3[1]$ so that exactly two of them are assigned with $1$. \end{example}